Faculty and Staff

 Tony Moore, Founder & CFO – New Zealand, ACA and member of the New Zealand Society of Accountants.
 Tony’s role at Shu Ren is primarily finance and administration.
 He is currently President of Kiwi Consulting, Inc. providing financial and accounting consultation services to federal contractors and the construction industry.

-Simon Clark, Assistant Head & PYP Coordinator – Simon Clark joined Shu Ren in August 2013.
-Previous to working at Shu Ren Simon worked has worked at public and private international schools around the world, particularly in Mexico, Switzerland, North Carolina and the United Kingdom.
+Simon Clark, Assistant Head, PYP Coordinator and 2nd Grade Teacher– Simon Clark joined Shu Ren in August 2013.
+Prior to working at Shu Ren Simon has worked at a range of public and private settings around the world, including Mexico, Switzerland, North Carolina and the United Kingdom.
+He has extensive knowledge of the International Baccalaureate and through 11 years of teaching has taught all grade levels from Kinder to 5th Grade.
 Simon received a BA (hons) in Theology with Qualified Teacher Status from the University of York St John, United Kingdom.
 In his free time Simon enjoys eating foods from around the world, traveling internationally and exploring the Bay Area, as well as looking after his Bernese mountain dog, Sierra.

 Denise Svenson, MYP Coordinator & Math/Science Coordinator - Denise Svenson joined Shu Ren in 2013.
 Previous to working at Shu Ren Denise worked in public schools and public charter schools in Atlanta, Georgia.
 Denise received an MEd from Mercer University in Atlanta, Georgia, a BS in Building Technology and a BArch from Rensselaer Polytechnic Institute in Troy, NY.
-Denise has taught for ten years and holds Georgia certifications in middle grades instruction in Math, Science, Language Arts, Social Studies and K-12 Special Education.
+Denise has taught for twelve years and holds Georgia certifications in middle grades instruction in Math, Science, Language Arts, Social Studies and K-12 Special Education.
 Additionally, her certification has endorsements for Primary Reading and Teacher Support Specialist.
 Prior to teaching, Denise worked as an architect in Atlanta.
 In 2012, Denise was named as a Georgia state finalist for the Presidential Award for Excellence in Mathematics and Science Teaching.
 Denise enjoys gardening and playing tennis.
+Traveling to China with her two children this summer has reinforced her commitment to and appreciation of the Mandarin immersion education at Shu Ren.

-Queena Zheng (郑晴岚), Chinese Classroom Teacher – Queena joined Shu Ren International School in 2013.
+Queena Zhang , PreK-2 Teacher – Queena joined Shu Ren International School in 2013.
 Previous to working at Shu Ren, she was a teacher at a bilingual preschool in San Francisco since 2007.
-She enjoys how teaching can turn a child to be more positive and knowledgeable.
+She enjoys helping children happily grow and develop to their full potential.
+To her, it’s always a pleasure to hear her students giggle and laugh.
 Queena earned a B.A. degree in both Liberal Studies and Chinese from San Francisco State University, and has also acquired a Child Development Site Supervisor permit.
-In her spare time, she likes shopping, watching movies and listening to music.
+In her spare time, she likes shopping, listening to music and spending time with her family.

 Yi Que (阙宜), Chinese Classroom Teacher - Yi Que joined Shu Ren in October of 2012.
 Previous to working at Shu Ren, Yi Que worked at Shanghai United International School (an IB world school), Yew Chung International school, and Shanghai Musical Kindergarten in Shanghai, China.
 Yi Que has been working in Early Childhood Education for over twenty years.
 Yi Que received a B.A. from Shanghai East China Normal University, and a Post Graduate Certificate of Education (PGCE) from the University of Sunderland.
 She is a specialist in Music in China, and has traveled with her students to Australia and the UK for music tour performances.
 She has also been an accreditation visitor of the NCCT (National Center for School Curriculum and Textbook Development) in China.
 Yi Que likes children.
 She enjoys playing music instruments at orchestras and students choirs.